-Need I say more… Visiting Paris is every girl’s dream.
-We traveled to Paris from Nice by TGV train and took a Taxi from the train station to our Hotel in Saint Georges.
+Need I say more… Visiting Paris is every girl’s dream, well at least for me.
+We traveled to Paris from Nice by TGV High Speed Train and took a Taxi from the train station to our Hotel in Saint Georges area.

 The Paris Eiffel Tower is one of the most iconic sites not just in France, but in the entire world.
 This engineering marvel, constructed between the years 1887 to 1889, is a global cultural icon of France and one of the most recognized structures of the world.

 The Paris Eiffel Tower has a total of three levels, the 1st floor, 2nd floor, and the top level.
 On the first floor, there are museum exhibits, a glass floor, changing exhibitions, souvenir shops, and restaurants.
 The second floor has the Jules Verne restaurant, some more eateries, shops, and an observation area.

 The summit is mainly an observation area that is 276 metres above the ground.
 It is the highest observation deck in Europe.
 The top floor is divided into two levels.
 There is also a champagne bar and a recreation of Gustav Eiffel’s office.

 The queue to go up the tower is long so always buy the ticket in advance to save time and avoid the long queue.

 After sunset the tower is illuminated with thousands light bulbs and looked even more breathtaking.